Investigating Generalization Behaviours of Generative Flow Networks: A Method for Disentangling Generalization Mechanisms of GFlowNets

-Using this setup we are able to asses how fundamentally difficult these flow functions are to learn.
+Using this setup we are able to assess how fundamentally difficult these flow functions are to learn.
 Furthermore, we can use our test set of unseen states.
-This allows us to asses generalization performance for learning $p(x)$ (which we are able to tractably compute) by directly computing distributional errors.
-Because of the use of a test set, this is in some sense more challenging than when training GFlowNets directly, i.e. online and on-policy, since standard training of GFlowNets allows the model to potentially explore the entire space and ``see'' the entire dataset\footnote{Readers may notice that in this task, because we've computed the regression targets $F$ and $P_F$ exactly using the entire state space, some information of the test set is leaking into the targets.
-Since the purpose of this experiment is to asses how hard these functions fundamentally are to learn, we knowingly allow the model to cheat.} .
+This allows us to assess generalization performance for learning $p(x)$ (which we are able to tractably compute) by directly computing distributional errors.
+Because of the use of a test set, this is in some sense more challenging than when training GFlowNets directly, i.e. online and on-policy, since standard training of GFlowNets allows the model to potentially explore the entire space and ``see'' the entire dataset\footnote{Readers may notice that because we've computed the regression targets $F$ and $P_F$ exactly using the entire state space, some information of the test set is leaking into the targets.
+Since the purpose of this experiment is to assess how hard these functions fundamentally are to learn, we knowingly allow the model to cheat.} .

 Overall, in this setting we can probe the question of ``\emph{do}'' GFlowNets generalize when learning $F$ or $P_F$ and assess \textbf{Hypotheses}~\ref{hyp:h2} \&~\ref{hyp:h3}.
 In the following sub-section, we describe a second approach that can help us investigate some mechanistic intuitions of \emph{why} flow functions might induce generalization in GFlowNets, probing the question of ``\emph{why do}'' GFlowNets generalize.